Blosterhxh/simple_lora/Résumés/8°) CLIP Double Ellipsoid Geometry.md

 I do not have an explanation for why an encoder transforms the initial distribution into a distribution that is centered around a value for each coordinate.
-No matter what, once we have a centered distribution for each coordinate, the points of the distribution are in an ellipsoid that has a radius for each coordinate approximately equal to the variance of the coordinate.
+However, once we have a centered distribution for each coordinate, we know that the points of the distribution are in an ellipsoid that has a radius for each coordinate approximately equal to the variance of the coordinate.

 ## b) Le fonctionnement des deux encodeurs